samypr100/setup-dev-drive/README.md

 ## Credits

-Thanks to Paco Sevilla for the idea to use a VHDX within a Github Workflow.
+Thanks to Paco Sevilla for the idea to use a VHDX within a GitHub Workflow.